cmu-sei/juneberry/docs/specs/experiment_configuration_specification.md

 An array of entries that describe which model(s) to train (if needed) and which test(s) to run against the trained model(s).

+### maximum_evaluations
+**EXPERIMENTAL** **Optional** number specifying how many evaluations to perform **per call** to jb_evaluate on loading the model.
+When generating the calls to jb_evaluate, similar evaluations (meaning the same classify, use_train_split, use_val_split, etc.) up to this maximum will be performed while only loading the model once.
+This only impacts performance and should not affect correctness.
+This is mostly useful from a runtime performance perspective when the model is large and the dataset is small.
+This value defaults to 1.

 ### name
 The name of the model to train if needed.
 (The directory in the "models" directory.)

 ### onnx
-This boolean controls whether or not an ONNX version of the model will be saved after training.
+This boolean controls if an ONNX version of the model will be saved after training.
 When set to true, the "--onnx" option will be added to the jb_train command for the model during the creation of the experiment rules file.